Introduction: Why the Table Spoon is an Underrated Hero in the Kitchen

 What is a Table Spoon?

-A table spoon is a utensil designed for both eating and cooking.
-It holds 15 milliliters or 0.5 fluid ounces of liquid, equivalent to three teaspoons.
-It’s often used to scoop, stir, measure, and serve food.
+A tablespoon is a utensil used for both eating and cooking.
+It holds 15 milliliters or 0.5 fluid ounces of liquid, which equals three teaspoons.
+People often use it to scoop, stir, measure, and serve food.

 While a table spoon’s size is standardized, the material can vary.
 It may be made of stainless steel, wood, ceramic, or plastic.
 The bowl of the spoon is usually round, and the handle is long enough to comfortably hold and use for different tasks.